anguyen216/mTSP-work/README.md

 demands = List(int)
 ```

-In this specific application, we assume that only one sample is available at each point of interest.
+In this specific application, it is assumed that only one sample is available at each point of interest; this assumption can be change by providing the exact number of available samples to solver using `demands` parameter.
 If vehicle capacity is not supplied, vehicles' capacities will be populated to assure that a solution exists, given that a solution exists for the distance constraint.

 The block below shows an example of what the solver will print out to terminal.
-Note that this output is for debugging purposes and it does not include the print out for sample loadings even though sample loading is a constraint for the solver and is being solver alongside distant constraint.
-The solver return solution in coordinate-based format along with total distance
+Note that this output is for debugging purposes and it does not include the print out for sample loadings even though sample loading is a constraint for the solver and is being solved alongside distant constraint.
+The solver returns a solution in coordinate-based format along with total distance traveled

 ```
 Route for vehicle 0: